 3. Read the Quran – and the meaning

 Contemplation is hugely important in Islam.
-Understanding what Allah (swt) is conveying to us is equally, if not more rewardable to reading the Quran in Arabic.
+Understanding what God is conveying to us can be equally rewardable to reading the Quran in Arabic.
 Take some time to read some of the translation of the verses before you begin, and contemplate on what Allah is saying, and the depth of His revelation

 A story recorded by Imam Ahmad ibn Hanbal shows the importance of this reflection

 The Noble Prophet (saws) asked Abu Hurairah: “How do you contemplate?”

 “As stated by Allah in the Qur’an: ‘(Men of understanding) reflect on the creation of the heavens and the earth.’.
 I too reflect upon the wonders of the heavens and the earth,” he replied.

 The Noble Prophet (saws) remarked, “One hour of your contemplation is better than one year of worship.”
 Then turning to Ibn Abbas, he asked, “How do you contemplate?”

 “I reflect upon death and the horrors of the Day of Judgment,” replied Ibn Abbas.